#06-04 Westech Building, Pandan Loop, Singapore 128424

 F. Sitemap

 The sitemap is a file that tells search engines about all the pages that must be indexed by their robots/crawlers.
-Basically, this file helps search engines to travel to different pages of a website.
+This file helps search engines to travel to different pages of a website.
 Useful SEO plugins like Yoast SEO can help you to achieve this job.
 Creating and deploying sitemaps on the server through these SEO plugins is just a few clicks job.

-#3 Users Experience
+#3 User Experience

 A. Checkout Process